What is PACT Therapy for Fungal Nail Infection?

 PACT Therapy – Photodynamic Antimicrobial Therapy

-Infection can involve all or part of the nail, including the nail plate, nail bed and root of the nail; often starting along the outside rim of the nail which turns yellowish, brown or green!
+Infection can involve all or part of the nail, including the nail plate, nail bed and root of the nail; often starting along the outside rim of the nail which turns yellowish, brown or even green (with the inclusion of both fungal and bacterial infection)!

 Symptoms of Fungal Nail Infection